-The development of the gold-standard COVID-19 tests used to fight the global pandemic all started with a question from microbiologist, Tom Brock, who began the research that would go on to revolutionize the field of biology.
+The development of the gold-standard PCR COVID-19 tests used to fight the global pandemic all started with a question from microbiologist, Tom Brock, who began the research that would go on to revolutionize the field of biology.

-The goal of the research was to advance scientific understanding about the organisms living in one of Earth’s most extreme environment – Brock had no idea how important his research would be and how it may be used in the future; ultimately changing the world.
+The goal of the research was to advance scientific understanding about the organisms living in one of Earth’s most extreme environment.
+Brock had no idea how important his research would be and how it may be used in the future; ultimately changing the world.

 In 1966, Brock, and student, Hudson Freeze, discovered a new bacteria that thrived in waters above 70 degrees Celsius.
 Brock named the bacteria Thermus aquaticus – the discovery of which revolutionized the fields of biology and medicine.

 Brock and Freeze soon realized that the bacteria’s enzymes — proteins that carry out chemical reactions inside of a cell — continued to work at temperatures that were even higher than the boiling point of water.
-Enzymes from other organisms can’t tolerate such heat; they lose their structure and stop working.
+Enzymes from other organisms can’t tolerate such heat.
+They lose their structure and stop working.
 This simple discovery in Yellowstone National Park led to the development of PCR.

-The COVID-19 test uses a similar process – the genetic material of the novel coronavirus is RNA, rather than DNA (RNA encodes its genetic instruction with different building blocks in just a single strand).
+The COVID-19 test uses a similar process – the genetic material of the novel coronavirus is RNA, rather than DNA.
+(RNA encodes its genetic instruction with different building blocks in just a single strand).
 The RNA of the virus is converted to DNA first.
-The test also includes a fluorescent tag that highlights the copies of the virus’ genetic material in a nasal swab – the more copies that are made with PCR, the brighter the sample.
+The test also includes a fluorescent tag that highlights the copies of the virus’ genetic material in a nasal swab.
+The more copies that are made with PCR, the brighter the sample.

 Although other diagnostic tests are available for COVID-19, scientists call PCR tests the gold standard as they are very accurate, sensitive and relatively quick.
 Even if there is only a small amount of the virus in the patient’s sample, it is likely that the PCR test will detect it.